Opening Times | Directions | Access

 The Guildhall is located in Leicester City Centre next to Leicester Cathedral.
 Download a Leicester City Centre map here.

 The Guildhall is located in the heart of the city centre, within walking distance of most car parks.
-The nearest car park is The Lanes.

 For more details including local bus information please visit Google Maps